steveseguin/pink-noise-generator/README.md

 ## What to expect

 Below is a sample of what it looks like.
-Open the site, click Play Pink Noise to start, and then you can press the button again to stop.
+Open the site, click "Play Pink Noise" to start, and then you can press the button again to stop.

 ![image](https://github.com/steveseguin/pink-noise-generator/assets/2575698/b57e32b1-bd87-4804-aa69-85f7cfdd584a)